 “Hey Elise.
-I’ve really enjoyed your series on kickstarting my freelancing business in 2018!”
+I’ve really enjoyed your series on kickstarting my freelancing business!”

 “But what I really want to know is what does a feasible plan actually look like for me to go from my full-time job to running my own business online as a freelancer?”